Training and Curriculum

 top leadership programs, with many benefits to joining.

 Enroll in ROTC during your freshman year and you will take these college elective courses that lay the groundwork toward becoming an Army leader.

 The Basic Course takes place during your first two years in college as elective courses.
-It normally involves one elective class and lab each semester along with the requisite physical training and field training exercises.
-You will learn basic military skills, the fundamentals of leadership, and start the groundwork toward becoming an Army leader.
+It normally involves one lecture class and lab each semester along with the requisite physical training and field training exercises.
+You will learn basic military skills and the fundamentals of leadership.
 You can take Army ROTC Basic Courses without a military commitment.

 MS101 – Introduction to Leadership

 MS201 – Foundations of Leadership

 MS202L – Leadership Lab

 During your junior and senior years, you will focus on small unit training and the transition to becoming an Army Officer

 The Advanced Course takes place during your last two years in college as elective courses.
 It normally includes one lecture class and lab each semester, the requisite physical training and field training exercises, and a summer leadership camp in the summer after your junior year.
 You will learn advanced military tactics and gain experience in team organization, planning, and decision-making.
 To benefit from the leadership training in the Advanced Course, all Cadets must have completed either the Basic Course or have attended the Leader’s Training Course.
 Entering the Advanced Course requires a commitment to serve as an officer in the U.S. Army after you graduate.

 MS301L – Leadership Lab